 - Outsource all of your graphic design projects to expensive graphic designers or

 - Two, struggle with trying to use complicated design design programs

 But here’s the thing:

 If you are design challenged and running your business on a lean budget, neither of these options are appealing.

 This my friends is the beauty of using Canva for design projects.

-Canva is chocked full of thousands of pre-designed templates created by design professionals to make your life easier.
+Canva is a DIY design platform that is chocked full of thousands of pre-designed templates created by design professionals to make your life easier.

 Instead of creating designs from complete scratch, in Canva you can simply click on a template, add it to your workspace, then crank out gorgeous designs in minutes!